 Yeah.

-So and part of that, and part of that nuance is you called it, I think that's a good term, is that they're they're courts of of limited jurisdiction in one sense and that they don't reach to issues that they're not supposed to hit.
+So, and part of that, and part of that nuance, as you call it, I think that's a good term, is that they're courts of limited jurisdiction in one sense, and that they don't reach to issues that they're not supposed to hit if they've got a conservative judicial philosophy, so they don't overstretch.

-And part of that process is an understanding that when you're looking at this, that what you're dealing with is a how you what you want to know is how does the judge view their job?
+And part of that process is an understanding that when you're looking at this, that what you're dealing with is a how what you want to know is how does the judge view their job?

 How do they view their role as a judge?